The Pegasus Display Team

 Given the high values of original WW2-era British Airborne uniforms and kit, Pegasus Display Team members carrying out memorial or heritage parachute displays like the drop on the 10 Para Bn Memorial wear high quality replicas of the wartime half-zip Denison Smocks, Battle Dress uniforms and other kit produced for war films and television series.

-The ex-10 PARA men wore the blue and yellow shoulder strap slip-ons of the wartime 10 Para Bn for the occasion, based on the colours of The Royal Sussex Regiment, whose 2nd Battalion formed the cadre of the 10th Para Bn in Egypt in 1943.
-After the Battles of Alam el Halfa and El Alamein, where they engaged in brutal hand-to-hand combat with the tough Italian paratroopers of the Folgore Division, just 144 officers and men of 2 RSR remained fit for duty.
-A typical British Army battalion of the period numbered around 850 soldiers.
+The ex-10 PARA men wore the blue and yellow shoulder strap slip-ons of the wartime 10 Para Bn for the occasion, based on the colours of The Royal Sussex Regiment, whose 2nd Battalion formed the cadre of the 10th Para Bn in Egypt in December 1942.
+After the Battles of Alam el Halfa and El Alamein, where they engaged in brutal hand-to-hand combat with the tough Italian paratroopers of the Folgore Division, 2 RSR was withdrawn from combat and received orders that it was to be turned into a parachute battalion.

 Lieutenant General Sir John Lorimer KCB DSO MBE, Colonel Commandant of The Parachute Regiment, told me: “It is terrific to see our veterans continue to parachute as they did when they were serving in The Parachute Regiment and Airborne Forces, exhibiting that same drive, determination and esprit de corps.
 It is also wonderful that they commemorate those unique Regimental battle honours, including Normandy and Arnhem, in such an appropriate and evocative manner.”.